digideskio/steam-launcher/README.md

 ## Disclaimer

 Steam Launcher was designed and tested on Ubuntu 16.04, it will also work with any of the Ubuntu Flavours.
 The utility was not tested in other distributions, but should, in theory, work.
-I'm not responsible for any "damages" that this utility may cause to your Steam installation.
+Steam Launcher is provided as is, I'm not responsible for any "damages" that this utility may cause to your Steam installation.

 ##Requirements